It’s tough keeping track of all of your money and investing accounts.

 This places all of your accounts under a single account where you get real-time information and know at all times exactly what your financial position is.

-You can check the performance of your entire portfolio in one place.
+With Personal Capital you can check the performance of your entire portfolio in one place.
 Take a look at how diversified your investments are.
 With one click you see get exact percentages of each asset class in your portfolio.
+This is so powerful for your investing plan.
+Being able to look at everything to make sure that next investment doesn’t over-allocate you or even duplicate an investment is very helpful.

 The company bases your investment portfolio primarily on exchange traded funds (ETF’s).
 They have lower fees than many mutual funds and certain advantages when it comes to income tax.